About Asylum seekers and Refugees

 A refugee is someone who has been forced to leave their country.
 Everyone has the right to seek asylum.
 This is an important human right stated in the Universal Declaration of Human Rights.

-Asylum seekers receive basic housing (not Council housing), food vouchers and a small amount of money.
+Asylum seekers receive basic housing (not Council housing), food vouchers and a certain amount of money.
 They are not allowed to work.

 Support available for Asylum Seekers and Refugees

 The New Arrivals Coordinator works with asylum seeker and refugee families in the City of Nottingham.
-This includes supporting these families to access the services, benefits, entitlements and guidance they need to settle into Nottingham.
+This includes supporting these families to access the services, benefits and guidance they need to settle into Nottingham.

 Contact the New Arrivals Coordinator: firstname.lastname@example.org or Call 0115 876 4691